microsoft/Windows-DevRel/Samples/AudioEditor/README.md

 This is model we use for semantic search.
 The two files you will need are `model.onnx` placed in `/Resources/Models/` and renamed to `all-MiniLM-L6-v2.onnx` and `vocab.txt` that should be added under `/Resources/`.

-### Sliero VAD
+### Silero VAD
-The Sliero Voice Activity Detection model can be found in [this GitHub Repo](https://github.com/snakers4/silero-vad/tree/master).
+The Silero Voice Activity Detection model can be found in [this GitHub Repo](https://github.com/snakers4/silero-vad/tree/master).

-This is the model we use for smart chunking of audio and the only file you will need is the `/files/sliero_vad.onnx` file.
+This is the model we use for smart chunking of audio and the only file you will need is the `/files/silero_vad.onnx` file.
 This should also be placed under `/Resources/Models`.

 ### Whisper
 The process for getting the Whisper model is a bit more involved, as it needs to be manually generated with [Olive](https://github.com/microsoft/OLive).